Habeebfasasea/SWAGGER-CRUD-API-/README.md

 ### Install Dependencies
 composer install

-### If there is an error about an app encription key
+### If there is an error about an application encription key
 php artisan key:generate

 ### Run Migrations